PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 byte-identical; the three JSON differences contain output or temporary paths only.

+The corrected 223-line mixed-Concat owner is now in `mixed_concat_input_repair.py`.
+Its body is AST-identical to the corrected lowerer predecessor, while the lowerer retains a two-line private wrapper and both fallback/final production calls.
+Direct owner and wrapper execution on a multi-adapter ModelIR produces identical complete fingerprints and statistics.
+A second strictly sequential `sgscsh.onnx` control at corrected checkpoint `55f1a541` and after extraction passed with the same `max_abs=2.5331974029541016e-07`, zero SWAP, and durations of 15.582 and 14.434 seconds.
+Pass metrics and all non-path artifact content are exact.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a